 100 Signal Road is a single-storey retail building constructed in 1988.
-Located in the Thickwood Heights area of Fort McMurray, the property is across the street from a new format Safeway.
-100 Signal Road is comprised of 14,000 square feet and is 100.0% occupied by two tenants.
+Located in the Thickwood Heights area of Fort McMurray, the property is across the street from a Save-On-Foods.
+100 Signal Road comprises 14,008 square feet of leasable area and is 66.6% occupied.
 100 Signal Road has 40 parking stalls for a ratio of 2.9 stalls per 1,000 square feet of leasable area.